SeldonIO/seldon-core/examples/centralised-logging/README.md

 ## Inspecting Logging and Search for Requests

-Access kibana with a port-forward to `localhost:5601`:
+Access kibana with a port-forward to `localhost:8080/kibana/`:
 ```
-kubectl port-forward svc/kibana-kibana -n seldon-logs 5601:5601
+kubectl port-forward -n istio-system svc/istio-ingressgateway 8080:80
 ```

 When Kibana appears for the first time there will be a brief animation while it initializes.
+Login in with `admin/admin`.
 On the Welcome page click Explore on my own.
-From the top-left or from the `Visualize and Explore Data` panel select the `Discover` item.
+From the top-left menu under `Kibana` select the `Discover` item.
 In the form field Index pattern enter *
 It should read "Success!" and Click the `> Next` step button on the right.
 In the next form select timestamp from the dropdown labeled `Time Filter` field name.